Huthayfa-Hodeb/Chest_x_ray_Multiclassification__Detection__and_Generating_Report/README.md

-# Dr.Diagnostic : Chest x-ray Multiclassification, Detection and Generating_Report
+# Dr.Diagnostic : Chest x-ray Tumor Detection and Generating_Report

 This is the implementation of RT-DETR model and VIT-GPT2.